Rhythm Control Medication for Atrial Fibrillation

 Atrial Fibrillation Patient Conference

-The newest medication, dronedarone (Multaq®), is an amiodarone-derivative that lacks the iodine that makes amiodarone toxic.
-It is slightly less effective than amiodarone, but without many of the side effects of amiodarone.
-It also has some beta-blocking properties for rate control.
-For more information, see What Do We Know About Multaq (dronedarone) for Atrial Fibrillation?
+The newest antiarrhythmic medication, dronedarone (Multaq), is similar to amiodarone but doesn’t have the iodine that makes amiodarone toxic.
+It is slightly less effective but much safer.10 It also has some beta-blocking properties for rate control.

 You Don't Have to Go It Alone